tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/reverse.md

 linkTitle: "reverse()"
 show_in_table: true
 category: Sequence Operations
-description: everse the order of the input stream.
+description: reverse the order of the input stream.

 ---